How to set spark plug gap

 Photo 1: Check the gap with a gap gauge

 Find the “gapping wire” that matches the recommended gap.
 Then slide it between the center and side electrodes.
 When the spark plug gap is correct, the gauge should drag slightly going in and out.
 If the spark plug gap is too large or the wire won’t fit, adjust the side electrode.
+You can also use a gap gauge like this one for this step.

 Photo 2: Bend the side electrode